 Expenditures reported on the Schedule are reported on the modified cash basis of accounting.
-Such expenditures are recognized following the cost principles in OMB Circular A-87, Cost Principles for State, Local or Indian Tribal Governments, or the cost principles contained in Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+Such expenditures are recognized following the cost principles contained in Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.